10 Things You May Not Have Known About Oklahoma Oil and Gas

 Oklahoma is among the top oil and natural gas-producing states in the country.

-Despite the state’s overall number of working rigs decreasing slightly late last year and early in 2019, the “Sooner State” boasts 14 of the nation’s 100 largest natural gas fields, plus the STACK and SCOOP plays (more on those shortly), which are rich in hydrocarbons.
+Despite the state’s overall number of working rigs decreasing slightly late in 2018 and early in 2019, the “Sooner State” boasts 14 of the nation’s 100 largest natural gas fields, plus the STACK and SCOOP plays (described below), which are rich in hydrocarbons.

 According to the American Oil and Gas Historical Society, the first oil discovery in Oklahoma came from Lewis Ross in 1859.
 He found a pocket of oil in Indian Territory, nearly 50 years before Oklahoma became a state.
 Today, nearly 150,000 Oklahomans work in the oil and gas sector, a State Chamber of Oklahoma Research Foundation executive summary says.